xrl/rack-mongrel2/README.md

 # Sounds Cool.
 Gimme.

 Add `http://gem.khiltd.com` to your gem sources--either via `gem source --add` or by throwing it in your Gemfile.
 Then just `gem install khi-rack-mongrel2` or `bundle install` and get rid of any potentially conflicting versions you might have been using previously.
+No, I won't be setting up a RubyForge account anytime soon.

 # You Sound Like a Real Jerk